 If you attend a auction in person and are successful in your bid, you are free to collect and remove your item there and then once payment has been made.
 If you are not able to do so you can arrange for storage and shipping either yourself or by using Bonhams specialist services.

-For bulky items, or where it is not possible for you to remove your purchases immediately, please refer to the conditions in the auction catalog or contact the saleroom concerned.
+For bulky items, or where it is not possible for you to remove your purchases immediately, please refer to the conditions in the auction catalogue or contact the saleroom concerned.
 Collection and storage charges may apply for items which are not collected on the day of the auction.

 We are happy to help with delivery and will provide a quote to do so, on request.
 We can arrange for your goods to be delivered to you once we have received your written dispatch instructions and full payment, including shipping costs.
-For international deliveries an export license may be required.
+For international deliveries an export licence may be required.
 Please contact our Shipping Department if you need any further information.